datares/TikTok_Famous/README2.md

 ...ADD PROCESS OF COLLECTION W/ API HERE...

 #### Top TikTokers
 For the collection of the top TikTokers, we use the simple webscraping module on Python [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
 The scripts and html pages used can be seen [here](https://github.com/ivantran96/TikTok_famous/tree/main/Datasets/Top%20Tiktokers%20Data%20Collection) in this repo.
 For the webscraping, we found information for the first 6 columns of our dataset from [InflueceGrid](https://www.influencegrid.com/tiktok-influencers).
-THe remaining information was manually entered, citing sources such as [Famous Birthdays](https://www.famousbirthdays.com/) and [TikTok](https://www.tiktok.com/en/).
+The remaining information was manually entered, citing sources such as [Famous Birthdays](https://www.famousbirthdays.com/) and [TikTok](https://www.tiktok.com/en/).

 This dataset `top-260-tiktokers.csv` looks into the demographics of the top 260 TikTokers and is used to explore possible commanalities of the top influencers on the platform.